 Vector GraphicsVector graphics on the other hand is a mathematical approach.
 Everything is rendered on the fly using points and lines that connect them.
 The first games to use vector graphics were Atari's Asteroids and Battlezone.
 The Vectrex was also a console based on vector graphics.
 Early vector graphics were simply wireframes of the model or image being rendered, hence there was a lack of color and features other than the outline.
 Eventually the spaces could be filled as hardware got more powerful.

 The advantage of vector graphics is its infinite scalability.
 Because everything is created on the fly, a low resolution vector image will look just as good as a high definition one.
-Whereas if you scaled a low resolution raster graphics, you would get an interpolated (blurred) or pixelated high resolution one, with ugly results.
-It also allows an artist to draw rather freely, with the graphics software rendering each input as a vector.
-The downside is that vector graphics are computationally expensive, evident in high quality Flash movies or games.
+Whereas if you scaled a low resolution raster graphics, you would get a blurry or pixelated high resolution one, often with ugly results (though there are AI based upscaling algorithms that do a really good job at preserving detail).
+Its major downside is it's more computationally expensive to render an image this way, since everything has to be calculated rather than plucked from a table.
+To put it in another way, raster graphics is like putting together a clip-art scene while vector graphics requires the artist to draw everything in.

 Graphical user interfaces elements are built from vectors because of their need to scale with some raster elements like icons.
 Fonts are also built from vectors because of their need to scale as well.